TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-07-how-to-get-the-most-valuable-feedback-you-can-get.md

 And do you *know it* or do you *imagine it*?

-How do you know you made a progress?
+How do you *know* you made a progress?

-But more important, how can you **really appreciate yourself** for making it throught.
+But more important, how can you **really appreciate yourself** for making it through.

 ## The One Person

-Putting this 2 base stones together, I get the best feedback when:
+Putting these question together, I get the best feedback when:

 - I get it from the person, **who knows me the longest**
 - I actually **feel his or her feelings** while giving the feedback